|

 some of the village girls found the Czechs ‘too attentive’.

+billet.
 David Dodd remembers watching Italian Prisoners of

 War digging the

-foundations for a temporary building or hut near the War Memorial .Says David:
+foundations for a the hut.
+Says David:

 "There were British soldiers standing over them with rifles."
 David also